 Step 1 - Choose the New Faucet

-There are several retailers and etailers that specialize in new plumbing that looks like the old stuff.
-These faucets incorporate all the new technologies, but retain the vintage look and feel that you love.
+There are several retailers and etailers that specialize in new plumbing that looks vintage, just like the typical clawfoot tub.
+These faucets incorporate all the new technologies but retain the vintage look and feel that you love.

 Remember that any standard faucet will not do for a clawfoot tub.
 You’ll need specialized faucets.

 Turn off the water to the entire house or at the water shutoff valves in the floor, depending on your tub setup.
 Put a drop cloth down on the floor.